Difference Between Balance Sheet vs Consolidated Balance Sheet

 Conclusion

-Thus Balance sheet refers to the position of the assets and liabilities of the company on the specific date, while on the other hand Consolidated Balance sheet is the statement of the financial position of the group company together, which is to be prepared by a holding company that holds more than 50 % in another company called as subsidiary company or companies.
-While preparing the consolidated balance sheet, there is more complexity, legal compliance and calculations are required as compared to the normal balance sheet.
-The consolidated balance sheet is considered the relevance point for the investor to make the investment decisions.
+Thus Balance sheet refers to the position of the assets and liabilities of the company on a specific date.
+On the other hand, a holding company that holds more than 50% of another company, known as a subsidiary company or company, is responsible for preparing the Consolidated Balance sheet.
+It is the statement of the financial part of the group company together.
+Preparing the consolidated balance sheet requires more complexity, legal compliance, and calculations than the normal balance sheet.
+The consolidated balance sheet is relevant for investors to make investment decisions.

 Recommended Articles

-This has been a guide to the top difference between the Balance Sheet vs Consolidated Balance Sheet.
-Here we also discuss the balance sheet vs consolidated balance sheet key differences with infographics and comparison table.
+This has guided the top difference between the Balance Sheet and Consolidated Balance Sheet.
+Here we also discuss the balance sheet vs consolidated balance sheet key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more-